-Achalasia Treatment in Johnson City, TN
+Achalasia Treatment in The Tri-Cities

 Achalasia is a disorder that makes it difficult to swallow food.
 It is also referred to as “cardiospasm”.
 It is caused by a malfunction of the lower esophageal sphincter, a muscle that assists in the passing of food from the esophagus to the stomach.
 While the exact cause of Achalasia is unknown, most patients exhibit degeneration of the esophageal muscles and nerves that control the muscles.